Super-resolution of Green's functions on noisy quantum computers: Discussion

 We have observed that we can reconstruct the spectral function with time windows significantly shorter than what is guaranteed by the Atomic Norm Minimization theory (Equation \ref{eq:theoreticalminimum}).
 This can be partially explained by the theory of super-resolution of positive sources \cite{Chi_DaCosta_2019, DaCosta_Chi_2021}, which considers the restricted version of the problem where the coefficients $c_l$ in Equation \eqref{eq:quantumsignal} are real positive numbers.
 Up to a global phase factor, the spectral function fits this constraint.
 In this case, one can show that we can perfectly reconstruct the signal from any $s+1$ \emph{noiseless} samples, independently of the spectral gap.
 As far as we know, these results have not been extended to a noisy setting.
 Therefore, although the guarantees that we present are fully rigorous, they may be overly conservative and it may be possible to tighten them significantly.

-The Theorems of \cite{MinMax, TaleOfResolution} about the performance of the Atomic Norm Minimization assumed the noise to be composed of independently identically distributed complex Gaussian random variables, which is not the case in our experiments.
+The Theorems of \cite{MinMax, TaleOfResolution} about the performance of the Atomic Norm Minimization assumed the noise to be composed of independently identically distributed complex Gaussian random variables, which is not the case in our demonstration.
 Despite this, the reconstruction was successful, reaching an error of $0.5\%$.
 An interesting question is how close is the signal that we measure to this assumption, or how can the theoretical guarantees be generalized to other noise models.

 To the best of our knowledge, this is the first time that the Atomic Norm Minimization is discussed in the context of quantum computing.
-While we have considered it in the study of the single-particle excitation spectrum, there may be other interesting applications, in particular when the signal read from the quantum processor can be framed as a sum of a few atoms from a possibly infinite atomic set (not just the Fourier basis).
-Such considerations are the subject of ongoing work.
+While we have considered it for the study of the single-particle excitation spectrum, our methods may benefit other problems.
+Examples of possible applications include probing many-body localization \cite{ManyBodLoc}, learning the structure of entanglement Hamiltonians \cite{EntanglementHamiltonian}, and studying Floquet systems \cite{Floquet}.
+In general, super-resolution techniques can be used when the signal read from the quantum processor can be framed as a sum of a few atoms from a possibly infinite atomic set (not just the Fourier basis).
+Hopefully, future works will unveil the full potential of the Atomic Norm Minimization for quantum computing.